Tenants

 The maximum length a password may be to qualify as a valid password.

-- Uppercase & lowercase Optional
+Uppercase & lowercase

 When enabled, force the user to use at least one uppercase and one lowercase character.

-- Special character Optional
+Special character

 When enabled, force the user to use at least one non-alphanumeric character.

-- Number Optional
+Number

 When enabled, force the user to use at least one number.

-- Minimum age (toggle) Optional
+Minimum age (toggle)

 When enabled, users must wait a configurable duration before changing their password after the previous change.

-- Minimum age (value) Required
+Minimum age (value)required

 The minimum age (in seconds) users must wait before changing their password after the previous change.